cierelabs/json-complete/README.md

 #### Deduplication

-Strings, Numbers, and some other Primitive types will be stored no more than once, duplicating the Pointer rather than duplicating the value data in multiple places.
+Primitive Types (Strings, Numbers, BigInt) with the same value will be stored no more than once, duplicating the Pointer rather than duplicating the value data in multiple places.

-Any time two or more non-value type references point to the same place in memory, the value at that location will only be encoded once, duplicating the Pointer rather than duplicating the value data in multiple places.
+Any time two or more references point to the same place in memory, the value at that location will only be encoded once, duplicating the Pointer rather than duplicating the value data in multiple places.

 JSON will simply duplicate the data multiple times.